Returning to Mass: Communion and Starvation

 There’s a reason we pray “Give us this day our daily bread.”
 The bread of life is something we need right now, today, every day, all the time.
 Those who are blesed to be able to attend Mass and receive communion daily live this reality in the fullest way.

-This doesn’t mean, of course, that those of us whose schedules don’t allow us to attend daily Mass are starving six days a week.
-Nor do we starve if we miss Mass for a week or two, or even longer, for sufficiently grave reasons (because we are sick, or must care for a sick person, etc.).
+At the same time, this obviously doesn’t mean that those of us whose schedules don’t allow us to attend daily Mass are starving six days a week.
+Nor do we starve if we miss Sunday Mass for a week or two, or even longer, for sufficiently grave reasons (because we are sick, or must care for a sick person, etc.).

 To miss Sunday Mass for insufficient reason — or even to attend Sunday Mass indifferently and without devotion — that is truly spiritual starvation.